AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-47054-preview-content-slow-all-stores-reindex.md

 ---
-title: "ACSD-47054: preview content slow as all stores reindex"
+title: "ACSD-47054: Preview content slow as all stores reindex"
 description: Apply the ACSD-47054 patch to fix the Adobe Commerce issue where the preview page is slow to load due to the reindex of all stores.
 feature: Page Content
 role: Admin, Developer